Al3zama1/swe-notes/CCNA/45 - DHCP Snooping.md

 	* If it is a **DHCP Client** message, perform the following:
 		* DISCOVER/REQUEST messages: Check if the frame's source MAC address and the DHCP message's CHADDR fields match.
 Match = forward, mismatch = discard.
 		* RELEASE/DECLINE messages: Check if the packet's source IP address and the receiving interface match the entry in the DHCP Snooping Binding Table.
 Match = forward, mismatch = discard.
-* When a client successfully leases an IP address from a server, create a new entry in the DHCP Snooping Binding Table.
+* When a client successfully leases an IP address from a DHCP server, it create a new entry in the DHCP Snooping Binding Table.

 ```
 SW1#show ip dhcp snooping binding